VcDemo is an interactive image and video compression freeware software package for Windows.

 It is intended as a tool for learning about compression techniques: from basic sampling and PCM to today's most advanced scalable embedded zerotree wavelet image compression technique, and the MPEG video compression standard.

-The latest VcDemo release is Version 5.03.
-Development has been ended in 2004.
-The source code will be released soon for repurposing.
+The latest stable VcDemo release is Version 5.03.
+Development has been ended.

 VcDemo is an ideal tool for students to explore the possibilities of compression theory on real images using algorithms that text books teach about.
 The package is also very suitable for on-line demonstrations in lectures.
 A user manual (F1-help) is available, as well as a set of exercises that can serve as home work.